saurabhlondhe/hitchens/_posts/2019-3-1-intro-to-git.md

 ### Install git:

-The first two things you'll want to do are install git and create a free GitHub account.
+The first two things you'll want to do are install git and create a free [GitHub](https://github.com/) account.
+I personally love Gitlab as it provides great feature freely but GitHub is the old player 😅

 - Installing on Linux

-  If you are Fedora guy
+  If you are Fedora guy (`.rpm`)

   ```sh
   sudo dnf install git-all
   ```

-  elif you are Debian/ubuntu guy
+  elif you are Debian/ubuntu guy (`.deb`)

   ```sh
   sudo apt install git-all